Grumbel/rfactortools/FAQ.md

 * http://www.gtr3.co.uk/forum/index.php?t=msg&th=102
 * http://yoss.free.fr/rfactornfr/Modding_Tutorial_Website/overview.shtml

-## Cockpit camera positions seems broken (too low, too high, too shifted too left/right)?
+## Cockpit camera positions seems broken (too low, too high, shifted too left/right)?

 No idea, might be bugs in the original mod.
 GSC2013 allows you to adjust the seat position to fix that or if that isn't enough you can